-- If you accept a full time position, or need to be removed from the substitute list for any reason, it will be your responsibility to notify Lorin Bradley at lorin.bradley@knoxschools.org in writing asking to be removed.
-You should mark your Absence Management profile as unavailable until your account can be deactivated. - If you have any discipline issues, you could be removed from the substitute list. - If you do not work the required 10 days, you will be removed from the substitute list the following year.
+- If you accept a full-time position, or need to be removed from the substitute list for any reason, it will be your responsibility to notify Lorin Bradley at lorin.bradley@knoxschools.org in writing asking to be removed.
+You should mark your Absence Management profile as unavailable until your account can be deactivated. - If you have any discipline issues, you could be removed from the substitute list. - The substitute work requirement is 15 days per semester (August December and January May).
+If you do not work the required 15 full days per semester, you will be removed from the substitute list.

-WHAT IF I DO NOT WORK THE REQUIRED 10 DAYS?
+WHAT IF I DO NOT WORK THE REQUIRED 15 DAYS PER SEMESTER?